-The first round of admission to the upper-division takes place after the fall semester of the second year.
-The second round, if needed, takes place after the spring semester.
+The first round of admission to the upper-division takes place after the spring semester of the second year.
+The second round, if needed, takes place after the summer semester.

-Bachelor of Science in Planning, Major in Urban Planning Professional Program Requirements Third Year
+Bachelor of Science in Planning, Major in Urban Planning Professional Program Requirements